xinau/go-policy-proxy/README.md

 } ... ]
 ```

-A policy's rule has access to the following request metadata as variables.
+A policy's rule is a CEL programm with access to the following request metadata
+in it's environment.

 _req.header_ (map[string][]string):
     HTTP headers of request.